WDBF-FM

-WDBF-FM (106.3 MHz) is an American radio station, licensed to Mount Union, Pennsylvania.
-It broadcasts with an effective radiated power of 3,000 watts.
-The station is owned by Seven Mountains Media, through licensee Southern Belle, LLC.
-It is part of a simulcast of WIBF of Mexico.
+WDBF-FM (106.3 MHz) is a radio station licensed to Mount Union, Pennsylvania and serving parts of Altoona and Huntingdon.
+It is owned by Seven Mountains Media, through licensee Southern Belle, LLC and is part of a simulcast of WIBF of Mexico, Pennsylvania.
+WDBF's transmitter is located in Huntingdon County.

 Although also owned by Seven Mountains Media, WIBF and WDBF do not feature the same programming as the network of Bigfoot Country stations based in Selinsgrove.

 History

 History of 106.3 FM

 A station at 106.3 FM first went on the air as the sister FM to WHUN (1150 AM) featuring simulcast broadcast.
 When the AM signed off at local sunset listeners were invited to switch to 106.3 FM and continuing listening until midnight.
 In 1976 the FM became WRLR, Raystown Lake Radio and featured a beautiful music format.
 Heavy rotation of instrumental versions of popular songs, with a few vocals each hour.
 WHUN AM first went on the air in March 1947 at 1400 AM with 250 watts, then increased power to 1,000 watts.
 WHUN AM then switched to 1150 AM a regional signal and operates at 5,000 watts daytime and has decreased pre and post sunset power levels non-directional.

 In early 1987, WRLR switched from 106.3 to 103.5 FM in order to increase its coverage area from a new tower location on Williamsburg Mountain, leaving the old frequency vacant.